devpin95/MeshGenerator/README.md

 Domain warping is an advanced noise function that uses noise and various coefficients as input back into a noise function.
 Domain warping produces more interesting output from a noise function and can be used to create certain types of land formations.
 You can read more from someone a lot smarted than me here: [https://www.iquilezles.org/www/articles/warp/warp.htm](https://www.iquilezles.org/www/articles/warp/warp.htm)

 My first implementation (by [IQ](https://www.iquilezles.org/index.html)) of domain warp produced weird results, with may more white that I wanted but still created an interesting pattern.
-When applying it to a mesh, the noise in the height map was too high and left shard edges on peaks.
+When applying it to a mesh, artifacts in the height map was too high and left shard edges on peaks.

 You can see the output below: